 With the invention of the printing press, Christians were quick to realize its value in making the Bible more readily available to every person.
 This technology was first developed in China in 1048 and was then more fully developed in Germany by Johannes Gutenberg in 1450; it was then used to print the Guttenberg Bible.
 As the Bible became more readily available, it had a powerful effect on people and contributed significantly to the protestant reformation.

-In your relationships with one another, have the same mindset as Christ Jesus: Who, being in very nature] God, did not consider equality with God something to be used to his own advantage; rather, he made himself nothing by taking the very nature of a servant, being made in human likeness.
 And being found in appearance as a man, he humbled himself by becoming obedient to death— even death on a cross!
 Therefore God exalted him to the highest place and gave him the name that is above every name, that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, and every tongue acknowledge that Jesus Christ is Lord, to the glory of God the Father. – Philippians 2:5-11

 Useful Bible Study Practices